 - <URL> — URL of a proxy used for CRL checks.

-If the proxy does not require authentication, you do not need to specify the user name и password.
-Please note that only the basic authentication method is supported for connection to a proxy.
+If the proxy does not require authentication, you do not need to specify the account name and password.
+Keep in mind that only the basic authentication method is supported for connection to a proxy.

 # HTTP proxy login